View Ralph Striano's Obituary on RecordOnline.com and share memories

 A member of St. Joseph's Church in Wurtsboro, he was a Eucharistic Minister, head usher and plant manager, and past president of the Holy Name Society.
 He was a life member of the Mamakating VFW - Shawanga Mtn.
 Post #4947.
 He loved design and wood working and did several pieces for the church.
 Ralph was always ready to help out and give a hand to anyone in need.

-Please join family and friends from 4 to 7 p.m. on Thursday, March 14 at the VanInwegen-Kenny Funeral Home, 111 Sullivan Street in Wurtsboro.
-A Funeral Mass will be celebrated 10:30 a.m. on Friday, March 15 at St. Joseph's Church, 180 Sullivan Street in Wurtsboro with Fr.
+Visitation will be held from 4 to 7 p.m. on Thursday, March 14 at the VanInwegen-Kenny Funeral Home, 111 Sullivan St. in Wurtsboro.
+A Funeral Mass will be celebrated at 10:30 a.m. on Friday, March 15 at St. Joseph's Church, 180 Sullivan St. in Wurtsboro with Fr.
 Peter Madori officiating.
 Burial with military honors will follow at the St. Joseph's Cemetery in Wurtsboro.

 In lieu of flowers, memorial contributions can be made to St. Joseph's Church, P.O.
 Box 277, Wurtsboro, NY 12790 or to a .